-- a) Percentage of students who have done in-house projects including inter departmental/programme: - b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies : NA a) National: NILb) International: NIL

-24. List of eminent academicians and scientists / visitors to the department:
+- a) Percentage of students who have done in-house projects including inter departmental/programme: - b) Percentage of students placed for projects in organizations outside the institution i.e.in Research laboratories/Industry/ other agencies : NA - 23.
+Awards / Recognitions received by faculty and students: Nil - 24.
+List of eminent academicians and scientists / visitors to the department: